2014-2015 High Score Awards FAQ

 A. A high score achievement, such as a 300 game or 800 series, is an outstanding accomplishment and should be recognized at the national level when the milestone is reached for the first time.
 However, it is not an appropriate role of the National Governing Body to repeatedly recognize bowlers for the same milestone.
 As the National Governing Body of the sport, USBC's mission is to provide resources and standards for bowling, not to serve as a supplier of awards.

 Q. I have an adult award for a 300 game and 800 series.
 Will I get another award if I bowl another 300 game or 800 series after Aug.
 1, 2014?

 A. No. If you have received an adult high score award prior to August 1, 2014, you cannot receive an award for that achievement again.
-Once you have received an adult high score award from USBC, you will have the ability to purchase an award for the same subsequent high scores.
+Once you have received a high score award as an adult bowler, you will have the ability to purchase an award for the same subsequent high scores.